Ehc1000/Race-Walking-Data-Visualization/README.md

 ## Prerequisites

-First install [wkhtmltodpf](https://wkhtmltopdf.org/downloads.html) and add its bin folder to your path.
+First install to a location of your choosing [wkhtmltodpf](https://wkhtmltopdf.org/downloads.html) and add its bin folder to your path.

 Then, use pip to install the dependencies.